yaminipapillugari/Arcade-game/README.md

-# Classic Arcade Game Clone Project

 # classic Arcade game

-#Aim:The main aim of this project is to design an arcade game.
+## Aim:The main aim of this project is to design an arcade game.

 clone the repository which was provided by the Udacity. some files and folders are provided.
 They are: